gardner711/lease-sentry/specifications/function/800535-enabler.md

 Gets the contract by contract id from the "contract" container in cosmos db Gets the file from blob storage using the storage from the contract document TODO - loads the document in azure ai search
-Creates an analysis document
+A failure in any function does not fail the operation, rather is logged and appended to the analysis document Creates an analysis document
 - appends the contract id from the bus message
 - appends the user id from the bus message